ministryofjustice/service_assessments/phases/v2/live.md

 Service Manager able to:

-* describe their team’s approach to security and risk management.
+* Describe their team’s approach to security and risk management.
-* describe their ongoing interactions with the business and information risk teams e.g. SIRO (Senior Information Risk Owner), IAO (Information Asset Owner), Data Guardians.
+* Describe their ongoing interactions with the business and information risk teams e.g. SIRO (Senior Information Risk Owner), IAO (Information Asset Owner), Data Guardians.
-* describe any outstanding legal concerns e.g. data protection or data sharing
+* Describe any outstanding legal concerns e.g. data protection or data sharing
-* explain how they are keeping their understanding of the threats to the service up to date, and explain how the threats have changed during beta
+* Explain how they are keeping their understanding of the threats to the service up to date, and explain how the threats have changed during beta
-* explain how they are keeping their cookie policy and privacy policy up to date
+* Explain how they are keeping their cookie policy and privacy policy up to date
-* explain how they are staying aware of security updates to their systems and how quickly they can respond
+* Explain how they are staying aware of security updates to their systems and how quickly they can respond

 ## Point 8: Make all new source code open and reusable, and publish it under appropriate licences (or provide a convincing explanation as to why this cannot be done for specific subsets of the source code).